 On a typical Saturday evening, by about 8pm, each and every single article of clothing on those tables had transformed into a big wad of a disaster zone.
 We’d close the store at 9, then fold until about 11.

-Why Should You Improve Your Folding-Game?
+Why Should You Improve Your Folding Game?

 I say all this because I’ve done my fair share of folding shirts and pants and even underwear.
 My husband, on the other hand, has not.
 I opened his drawer one day to put something away for him and almost had a panic attack.

 Folding stuff isn’t just to please crazy neat-freaks like me (although it does earn you major bonus points), it actually allows more pieces of clothing to fit in the space you’ve got.
 It also decreases wrinkles and makes finding the right piece of clothing easier.

 The File Folding Method

 I’ve been folding my shirts, shorts, sweatpants, yoga pants, leggings, tank tops, and at one point even my socks this way.
 No I don’t do my socks this way anymore.
 I dropped my level of crazy down one notch.

 You can see in the two photos above, it makes a huge difference.
 You can literally see every single article of clothing in the drawer at first glance.
 No more flopping through stacks trying to find one specific shirt.

 How To Fold Shirts And Tanks

 1. Start by laying the shirt flat on a hard surface.
 Don’t use something soft like a bed or you’ll end up with a loose, wrinkly fold.
 Don’t have a flat surface?
 See this post for an alternate folding method and a video tutorial.

 2. Fold in the arms and sides in clean straight lines.
 For long sleeve shirts, you’ll have to make two folds on the sleeves.
 And for tanks, you just have to fold in the sides.

 3. Bring the bottom up one third of the way.
 For longer shirts, you may have to fold it into fourths.
 For shorter shirts, you may need to fold it one half of the way.
 The key is to make sure all shirts, regardless of length, are the same size when folded.

 4. Bring the bottom part you just folded up to the top for a second fold.
 It’s important to do it this way instead of bringing the top over because it keeps the collar nice and flat.

 5. Flip it over and smooth edges.
 Make sure the collar is straight and edges don’t have wrinkles.

 Additional Step To File Fold